SomenMistri/intro_to_scRNA-seq/README.md

 ## Description

-This repository has materials for an Introduction to single cell RNA-sequencing data analysis.
-This unit focuses on on how to design a single-cell RNA-seq experiment, and how to efficiently manage and analyze the data starting from count matrices.
-The steps to generate count matrices from raw data will be discussed, however, the steps to generate count matrices from raw data (FASTQ files) will not be performed.
-In this unit, we will focus on using the Seurat package using R/RStudio on VACC Open OneDemand.
+This repository has materials for an Introduction to single-cell RNA-sequencing data analysis.
+This unit focuses on how to design a single-cell RNA-seq experiment and how to manage and analyze the data starting from count matrices efficiently.
+The steps to generate count matrices from raw data will be discussed; however, the steps to create count matrices from raw data (FASTQ files) will not be performed.
+In this unit, we will use the Seurat package using R/RStudio on VACC Open OnDemand.
 Working knowledge of R/Rstudio is required.

 ## Learning Objectives